For the original document please refer to the specification on Github

 Goals

-into its own process/service, which will be able to run against anyBlockchain Data Service
+- Modularize the Access APIfromAccess Nodeinto its own process/service, which will be able to run against anyBlockchain Data Service.
+We will refer to it as theFlow API Servicegoing forward.

 Non-goals